Communication situations are any kind of situation in which communication takes place.

 Whereas speaking to persuade may rely more on facts and figures, speakers who have the intent to get the audience to act will try to get the audience emotionally invested in a cause or the goals they are promoting.

-The CEO of a hospital system holding a motivational speech to the staff in the event of an upcoming large surge of patients, to encourage them to work together and help the said patients as best as they can.
+Example: The CEO of a hospital system holding a motivational speech to the staff in the event of an upcoming large surge of patients, to encourage them to work together and help the patients as best as they can.

 How to successfully speak to actuate

-• Get the audience involved — Actively involve the audience in the presentation by inviting them to share their stories, sentiments, opinions, and similar.
-This might inspire them to take initiative;
+• Get the audience involved.
+Actively involve the audience in the presentation by inviting them to share their stories, sentiments, opinions, and similar.
+This might inspire them to take initiative.

-• Offer an incentive — The incentive for participating doesn’t have to be anything tangible.
+• Offer an incentive.
+The incentive for participating doesn’t have to be anything tangible.
 It can be as simple as showing them how much the company or community will appreciate their effort, how much respect they will earn, etc. People have a natural drive to recognition, which can be a powerful motivator.

 Speaking to entertain